Social Care Funding - Direct Payments

 Although the rules in Scotland are similar to those in the rest of the UK, in exceptional circumstances a local authority can make direct payments to employ relatives living in the same household, where securing the services of this person is necessary to meet the care recipient's need for the service.

 If you are over 16 and have been assessed as needing personal social services, you are eligible to receive direct payments and this includes carers.
+More information can be obtained from the Centre for Independent Living.

 Already receiving social services?